nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

    One server with at least 2 CPU cores, 16GB RAM, local storage as needed.

 * Operating system
-   Enterprise-grade Linux distribution with full support from OS vendor.
-We recommend Red Hat Enterprise Linux 7 or Ubuntu 16.04.
+   Enterprise grade Linux distribution with full support from OS vendor.
+Red Hat Enterprise Linux or Ubuntu 16.04 are recommended.

 * SSL Configuration
    The SSL termination is done in Apache.
 A standard SSL certificate is